garrandall/popular-music-data/tracks/party-like-a-rockstar-shop-boyz.md

 Bitches wanna marry me, they see me they just might panic My ice make em go down quick, like the Titanic!
 Yeah, I'm wit Da Shop Boyz, you know what we do
-I'm surfin screamin "Cowabonga, TOTALLY DUUUDE!"
+I'm surfin screamin "Cowabonga, totally dude!"

 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)
-(T-t-t-totally duuuude!)
+(T-t-t-totally dude!)
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
 Party like a rock - party like a rock star
-Party like a rockstar (T-t-t-totally duuuude!)
+Party like a rockstar (Totally dude!)